coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

 the code, (which is the best definition of a language pitfall I can think of right now).

-Also, the "for-loop" could be dispensed with if we don't care about flattening the list.&nbsp; As such, it could be replaced with a list comprehension &ndash; or even a powerful obfustication using "reduce," or something from "itertools.chain" &ndash; but that begs a whole new question about obfustication being a language pitfall... when should you _really_ go there?
+Also, the "for-loop" could be dispensed with if we don't care about flattening the list.&nbsp; As such, it could be replaced with a list comprehension &ndash; or even a powerful obfuscation using "reduce," or something from "itertools.chain" &ndash; but that begs a whole new question about obfuscation being a language pitfall... when should you _really_ go there?